mapbox/gazetteer/CONTRIBUTING.md

 #### description
 Explain why this particular place is significant in the context of this gazetteer.

-#### tags
-Optionally include arbitrary key/value tags to capture useful distinctions between places that are not already represented in the data-specific information (aka "highlights" – see below).

 #### highlights
+A "highlight" is a json object that describes a map feature within the place by defining the map feature's data values.

-Mapbox Streets gazetteers should as much as possible include data-specific information ("highlights") in each entry.
+Mapbox Streets gazetteers should as much as possible include highlights in each entry.

-Only include "highights" entries for map features that are relevant to the reason why a place was chosen.
+Only include highights entries for map features that are relevant to the reason why a place was chosen.
 For each relevant map feature, only include relevant "data_layer_fields".

 If a place includes multiple relevant map features, add a separate highlight for each if they have any different data layer field values that are relevant, even if they are from the same data layer.
 E.g., if a place has two motorways – one bridge and one tunnel – you may want to include two separate highlights: